 Supplementing the Thyroid for Optimal Function

-Blog, Featured, Internal Medicine, Reproductive Health
+Blog, Internal Medicine, Reproductive Health

-Written by Emily Edmonds, L.Ac
+By Emily Edmonds, L.Ac

 There’s a hummingbird in the garden in front of the office.
 She has in the space of a week created a nest and laid two eggs.
 I’ve never seen such tiny eggs!
 She watches carefully for intruders that would disturb her babies, and flies away every time the door opens.
 But she comes back, determined to make it work and take care of her responsibility as a new mom.
 I admire her tenacity, and am filled with so much gratitude to be able to witness this miracle of nature.